crowdfavorite/wp-cf-advanced-search/README.txt

 - Select the categories to be excluded from the list of categories in the Search Excludes section
 - Click "Save Excludes" to save the changes
 - **After the changes have been saved the search index must be rebuilt using the instructions above**

+### Developer Documentation

+Developer documentation is available from the file named `install.txt` that accompanies this plugin.